mursideyarkin/personalized_product_recommendation_with_ARL/README.md

 ## Project steps:

 1. Importing data set and libraries
-2. Data preprocessing (Calculating RFM metrics)
+2. Data preprocessing (calculating RFM metrics)
 3. 6-months customer lifetime value prediction and customer segmentation
 4. Creating new data sets according to segments
 5. Generation of product association rules for each segment